 Changed Block Tracking

 The CBT mechanism is implemented as a file system filter driver — Veeam CBT driver.
 The driver is installed on every Microsoft Hyper-V host added to the backup infrastructure.
 The driver is activated when the host is first addressed by a job for which CBT is enabled.

-The Veeam CBT driver keeps track of changed data blocks in virtual disks.
+The Veeam CBT driver keeps track of the changed data blocks in virtual disks.
 Information about changed data blocks is registered in special CTP files.
-When a job runs, Veeam Backup & Replication uses CTP files to find out what data blocks have changed since the last run of the job, and copies only changed data blocks from the disk image.
+When a job runs, Veeam Backup & Replication uses CTP files to find out what data blocks have changed since the last run of the job and copies only changed data blocks from the disk image.

+Changed Block Tracking